 For guidance throughout the research and writing process, students first select a thesis adviser.
 The thesis adviser must be a full-time NSU faculty member in the student's discipline.
 Ideally, the thesis adviser will have expertise that is relevant to the student's area of study.
-In consultation with the adviser, students then select additional faculty members to be a part of the thesis committee.
+In consultation with the adviser, students then select an additional faculty member to be a part of the thesis committee.